Hip Hop You Don’t Stop keeps the party going | Cult MTL

 Showcasing these beats in cypher form is gonna spark a few lightbulbs out there, bet that.
 We’ve already seen collabs happen among LS participants; by the time artists, managers and labels tap into what’s being conjured up here, opportunities are bound to arise. ■

-The closing ceremonies for Hip Hop You Don’t Stop stream live from Ausgang Plaza on Nov.
-25 and 26, from 9 p.m.
-For further details, check the HHYDS Facebook page.
+The closing ceremonies for Hip Hop You Don’t Stop stream live on Nov.
+25 (9 p.m.) and 26 (8 p.m.).
+For further details, check the Loop Sessions Instagram page and HHYDS Facebook page.

 For more music coverage, please visit our Music section.